We use cookies for statistical purposes.

 To qualify for the Blue Card in France, you must fulfill the following requirements:

-• Hold an employment contract with a certain minimum income.
-In 2023, the Blue Card’s minimum annual salary criteria was set at 53,836 EUR,
+• hold an employment contract with a certain minimum income.
+In 2025, the Blue Card’s minimum annual salary criterion is set at around 53,836 EUR;

-• Have a professional experience that is relevant to your field of employment.
+• have professional experience that is relevant to your field of employment.

 The Blue Card in France offers various benefits, including the ability to relocate to another EU nation for work after 18 months of legal residency in France.
 It also facilitates family reunification, allowing family members to join you in France and access the labor market.
 Furthermore, Blue Card holders qualify for social security benefits in France.